This is not a paid endorsement

 On the left are bitcoin Deposit details.
 That’s only for people who want to sell bitcoin.
 The entire left side can be ignored.

 On the right are details you need to deposit money from your bank account to Bitaroo’s bank account.
 Bitaroo’s bank will receive your funds, and when cleared, your Bitaroo Account will be loaded with AUD for you to purchase bitcoin.

 The fastest way to deposit money is to use PayID.
 Most banks would allow that.
 It is instant, although some banks have a policy to delay the first(s) ever deposit to any merchant you pay for 24 hours.
 Occasionally, I have seen friends’ deposits go in instantly, perhaps because those payments were under a threshold, eg $100.

 A slower, more conventional way to pay is with an electronic fund transfer using the BSB and Account number listed on your deposit page.
 Enter those details in your banking payment, and send funds.
-Currently, the initial deposit limit is set to $2000 for the first 24 hours, then it increases, as detailed here.
+The deposit limit is set to $10,000 for KYC level 1, details here.

 I will show a payment from Commonwealth Bank using PayID: